Frequently asked questions.

 Certified through EMDRIA (EMDR International Association) after completing specialized training and supervision by a trained EMDR Consultant.

-• This one’s a little tricky—we can’t acknowledge that we know you, as it could break your confidentiality.
+• This one’s a little tricky, but we can’t acknowledge that we know you, as it could break your confidentiality.

 So, the choice is totally yours!
 Feel free to say hi if you’d like, or just keep going with your day.
 Either way, we’re totally comfortable!